cdominitz/cdominitz/README.md

 - ⚡ Fun fact: ...
 -->

-# Calista Dominitz

-- 👋 Hi there!
-I'm Calista Dominitz, a software engineer with a passion for problem-solving in healthcare and beyond.
+- 👋 I'm a software engineer with a passion for problem-solving in healthcare and beyond.
 - 💻 On GitHub, you'll find a collection of my projects that showcase my expertise in software development and my dedication to creating impactful solutions.
 - 🔍 I'm currently seeking opportunities in the tech industry, with a particular interest in roles that allow me to leverage my skills to make a difference in healthcare and other industries.
 Let's connect and discuss potential collaborations or opportunities!
 - 📫 Feel free to reach out to me via email at cdominitz@gmail.com or connect with me on LinkedIn at [linkedin.com/in/calista-dominitz](linkedin.com/in/calista-dominitz).